 First, you need to initialize the matrix that will store the spike-triggered ensemble (the variable ste in the script).

 Then, fill out the code in the for loop that loops over the set of spike times, and for each spike, store the stimulus preceding that spike in the STE.
 Note that you need to flatten the stimulus to be a vector (rather than a matrix) in order to store it in the STE.

-Once you have the STE, you can compute its mean and covariance (after the for loop) to estimate the spike-triggered average and covariance, respectively.
+Once you have the STE, you’re ready to do the following:

+Compute the STA.
+Do this by taking the mean of the STE over the spikes dimension.
+This produces the average of all the spike-triggering stimuli, and gives us an approximate idea of the neuron’s “preferred stimulus”.

+Perform PCA to analyze the STC

+The first step in any basic PCA implementation is to collect the data points we want to analyze.
+We’ve already done this by storing all spike-triggering stimuli in the STE matrix.

+Next, compute the covariance matrix of this data.
+You can do this using the formula for covariance: Covx=Ex-xx-xT , or by using the cov function in matlab.
 Remember to make sure that the dimensions of the covariance matrix are correct–it should be a square matrix where one side has length given by the dimensionality of the filter (not the number of spikes).

-We will further break down the STC matrix by computing its eigendecomposition.
+Find the eigenvectors and eigenvalues of the covariance matrix.
+For this, use the eig function built into matlab, which returns the eigenvectors and eigenvalues of a matrix.
+This is the essence of principle components analysis.

 The provided visualization code will generate an image of the STA, the eigenspectrum, and the STC eigenvectors.
 Remember, each eigenvector of the STC matrix is a spatiotemporal feature that has been unrolled as a vector.
 Add appropriate labels to each of these plots.

+Question 2 [1 pt]: PCA is commonly used to produce an approximate, lower-dimensional description of data by 1) expressing the data in the PCA basis, and 2) truncating the data to a small number of components.
+The eigenspectrum is an important tool in this process: recall that it tells us how much the data spreads out in each direction in stimulus space.
+Look at the eigenspectrum plot generated by the code.
+If we have to discard a certain number of dimensions in stimulus space while keeping as much of the data’s variability as possible, which ones should we discard?
+Discarding these, how would you use the eigenspectrum plot to decide how good or bad this approximation is?

 For this part, turn in plots of the spike-triggered average, the eigenvalues of the spike-triggered covariance matrix, and the top three eigenvectors (reshaped to look like a spatiotemporal filter).
 This plotting code has been written for you, but make sure to add appropriate axes labels and titles to the figures.
 In addition, answer the following questions: